manel1874/manel1874/README.md

 - [Technical Report on Threshold ECDSA in the Preprocessing Setup](https://nillion.pub/threshold-ecdsa-preprocessing-setup.pdf), Nillion, 2023
 - [Technical Report on Secure Truncation with Applications to LLM Quantization](https://nillion.pub/secure-truncation-llm-quantization.pdf), Nillion, 2023

+### 🤓 PhD Projects

+- [QuantaGenomics](https://quantagenomics.av.it.pt/): is focused on the development of a quantum-enabled Secure Multiparty Computation service for collaborative genomic medicine.
+Promotion video on [YouTube](https://www.youtube.com/watch?v=Vtl3oe_w0us).
+- [QUESTS](http://quests.av.it.pt/): is focused on the development of a Secure Multiparty Computation service for vehicular ad hoc networks (VANETs).
+- [QuGenome](http://qugenome.av.it.pt/): is focused on the implementation of a Secure Multiparty Computation service supported by quantum technologies to compute phylogenetic trees over the Madrid OpenQKD network.
+Check the App demo [here](https://youtu.be/gPAPgZYbd8E).
+- [QuantumMining](http://quantummining.av.it.pt/): is focused on the design and implementation of a quantum oblivious transfer protocol over optical fibres and integration with a privacy preserving genome data mining service.
+- [Q.DOT](http://qdot.av.it.pt/): implementation of Secure Multiparty Computation for vehicular networks, specifically to calculate the average speed of vehicles in highways.

 ### 💻 Coding projects

 - [Curl](https://github.com/jimouris/curl): Extension of CrypTen with discrete wavelet transform tehcnique.